The practice offers a wide range of services which you can read about below

 - mum and child

 You can download the eRedbook app from the Apple store or Google Play

 A comprehensive family planning service is offered including the fitting of coils and contraceptive progesterone implant.
 Routine regular check-ups can be carried out by the Practice Nurse.

 Maternity services are available and arranged with your own doctor.

 The Practice undertakes minor operations to help save long waits for hospital treatment.
 Please note that for legal reasons anybody under 16 must be accompanied by an adult.

 Via the getUBetter app

-The getUBetter app is provided free of charge by Croydon CCG for patients registered at Brigstock and South Norwood Medical Partnership.
+The getUBetter app is provided free of charge by Croydon CCG for patients registered at Brigstock Medical Practice.

 It can be accessed on a Smartphone or on the Web and guides you day-by-day through a sequence of excercises and tips to help you get better from a range of new and recurrent musculoskeletal conditions: